 It is claimed by experts that there are functional techniques that can actually tell your baby’s gender through an early sonogram.
 So if you feel like why not lets’ just give this a try, highlights of the most common techniques are provided below:

-Dr. Saad Ramzi Ismail’s research work is widely known as Ramzi’s Method.
+The method is named after Dr. Saam Ramzi Ismail, a researcher who published a detailed analysis on this theory in 2011.
 In a large-scale cohort study for fetal gender detection at 6 weeks gestation, ultrasonography was used in 5376 pregnant women to determine placental location and gender through a ten year period (1997 to 2007) in Canada.

 According to his findings

 97.2% of the male fetuses had a chorionic villi/placenta location on the right side of the uterus whereas ….
 On the other hand 97.5% of female fetuses had a chorionic villi/placenta location to the left of the uterus ….